Ryanair seeks EU okay for third Aer Lingus bid

 Aer Lingus, in which the Irish government holds a 25 percent stake, has urged shareholders to reject Ryanair's offer and said the Commission was likely to block it.

 The former Irish flag carrier and Ryanair declined to comment on Thursday.
-Ryanair shares were up 0.8 percent o 3.88 euros by 10:54 a.m.
-British time while Aer Lingus was 0.2 percent higher at 1.05 euros.
+Ryanair shares were up 0.8 percent o 3.88 euros by 5:54 a.m.
+EDT (0954 GMT) while Aer Lingus was 0.2 percent higher at 1.05 euros.

 Ryanair is likely to have a tough time with EU regulators, said Goetz Drauz, a partner at law firm Wilson Sonsini.